-This May, we're all about Small Spaces, a bread-and-butter topic on Apartment Therapy and a personal favorite of mine.
+This month, we're all about Small Spaces, a bread-and-butter topic on Apartment Therapy and a personal favorite of mine.
 No doubt we'll cover lots of tips, inspiration and ideas for small-space living over the next four weeks, but first let's revisit what we already know works.
 Here are three classic ways to make living little work for you.

 Small is one thing, but small and dark is quite another.
-Almost nothing has the power to transform the a room like lighting.
+Almost nothing has the power to transform the a room like good lighting.

 Work with the natural light available to you by keeping furniture low and out of the light’s path, using window treatments which let in as much light as possible, and by using reflective surfaces like mirrors to increase the light’s throw.
 In terms of artificial light, make sure you have sufficient general, ambient and task lighting for all the ways in which you use the space.
 Once it’s properly lit, even a small room can feel spacious.

-Organization & Storage
+2. Organization & Storage

-Versatility & Flexibility
+3. Versatility & Flexibility

 In a small space with multiple uses, having a flexible layout and/or furniture can be a saving grace.
-Search out pieces with multiple uses: a desk/dining table hybrid (or even a wall-mounted dining table), a comfortable and stylish sofa bed, nesting tables and rolling pieces can all make life a little easier for the small apartment dweller.
+Search out pieces with multiple uses: a desk/dining table hybrid (or even a DIY wall-mounted breakfast table), a comfortable and stylish sofa bed, nesting tables and rolling pieces can all make life a little easier for the small apartment dweller.

 (Image: Jess Watson for Apartment Therapy: Revisiting Beth's Teeny Tiny Peek-a-boo View)